-This is an 8 piece brush set which with 4 faces and 4 eye brushes with handles slightly longer than most of the traditional Japanese brushes.
+This is an 8 piece brush set which with 4 faces and 4 eye brushes with handles slightly longer than most traditional Japanese brushes.

 - Base One: is a densely packed kabuki brush made from natural and synthetic fibre.
 It can be used for both liquid and cream foundations and gives a streak-free application.

 - Face Two: This is a smaller dome-shaped powder brush reminiscent of the Wayne Goss airbrush and likewise gives an airbrushed finish with powders.
-Due to the size and shape is also useful for precision application of bronzer or contour and blends in products more easily.
+The size and shape are also useful for the precision application of bronzer or contour and blend in products more easily.

-- Pencil One: This is a natural fibre precision pencil powder brush which due to its size works great if you have small eyes.
+- Pencil One: This is a natural fibre precision pencil powder brush that due to its size works great if you have small eyes.